viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 Kasper does not say anything about your indexation process, but you are heavily encouraged to :

 - always provide one full and one incremental strategy for all your indexes
-- prefer event listeners to implement your incremental strategy
+- prefer event listeners to implement your incremental strategy (you are encouraged to use the suffix *QueryListener*)
+- you can use *IndexedEntity* interface and base implementation *AbstractIndexedEntity* to store your entities in your indexes, this interface is compatible with the *QueryResult* interface so you can just store your entities in order to allow a direct restitution in your query handlers

 About implementing event listeners, see :ref:`events`.